-The primary objective of the landslip inspections was to determine whether there has been any significant change in the stability of the Toomuc Valley slopes adjacent to the quarry in the period since the previous inspection in January 2020.
+The primary objective of the landslip inspections was to determine whether there has been any significant change in the stability of the Toomuc Valley slopes adjacent to the guarry in the period since the previous inspection in January 2021.
 Any additional geotechnical observations are also to be documented.

 In the 2013 inspection report, minor evidence of ground movement was observed in three areas identified as Mass04, Mass09 and Mass19 (Figure 2).
-The subsequent inspections over 2014, 2016, 2017, 2018 and 2019 inspections observed that evidence of the original movement is still visible, however there were no indications that the areas had deteriorated further since the 2013 inspection.
+The subsequent inspections observed that evidence of the original movement is still visible, however there were no indications that the areas had deteriorated further since the 2013 inspection.